HaikuoLi/haikuoli.github.io/graduate.md

 However, the underlying cellular events driving fibrosis are not well understood.
 For example, injured proximal tubule (PT) cell states exist, but it is unclear whether and how these injured PT cells may drive fibrosis and contribute to disease progression.
 As another example, lowly abundant cell types (e.g., distal nephron cells) are usually underrepresented by current popular single-cell methods such as 10X Genomics due to low throughput, which limits our understanding of their fibrotic effects and highlights the importance of pursuing large-scale profiling to depict a global view of kidney fibrosis.<br>

 My graduate research focuses on investigating molecular mechanisms underlying kidney fibrogenesis with large-scale single-cell multiomics, under the mentorship of Dr. Benjamin Humphreys.
-With a novel single-cell profiling methodology called split-pool barcoding, we are studying novel cellular states responsible for tissue injury and repair and identifying potential therapeutic targets.<br><br><br>
+With a novel single-cell profiling methodology called split-pool barcoding, we are studying novel cellular states responsible for tissue injury and repair and identifying potential therapeutic targets.<br>

 <p align="center">_________________________________________________________________
 </p>